 In March 2006, the MHLW published the Guidelines for Promoting Mental Health Care of Workers, which outline the principal measures for mental health care that employers are advised to provide.
+The basic points of mental health measures in the guidelines are:

+"establishing, publishing and disseminating policies for mental health measures";

+"preparing a mental health promotion plan";

+"establishing a counseling system";

-The basic points of mental health measures in the guidelines are establishing, publishing and disseminating policies for mental health measures; preparing a mental health promotion plan; establishing a counseling system; implementing education and training for managers, supervisors and employees; making efforts to improve the working environment; and setting up rules governing how employees who have taken a long leave for a mental health reason can return to work.
+"implementing education and training for managers, supervisors and employees";

+"making efforts to improve the working environment"; and

+"setting up rules governing how employees who have taken a long leave for a mental health reason can return to work".

-JISHA conducts the following seminars to disseminate the guidelines and to make sure they are implemented: in-house mental health promoter training, which helps persons in charge of mental health measures in enterprises comprehensively learn topics ranging from the fundamental points of mental health measures to policies on returning to work, and a seminar for managers and supervisors to learn needed attentive listening skills.
+JISHA conducts the following seminars to disseminate the above guidelines and to make sure they are implemented:

-In addition, in order to help workers who have taken a long leave due to mental health problems smoothly return to work, JISHA started return-to-work seminars in 2010 for enterprises to learn how to create a system to support those workers, along with case studies covering the workplace.
+"in-house mental health promoter training", which helps persons in charge of mental health measures in enterprises comprehensively learn topics ranging from the fundamental points of mental health measures to policies on returning to work;, and in order to help workers who have taken a long leave due to mental health problems smoothly return to work, JISHA started "mental health return-to-work promoting seminar" in 2010 for enterprises to learn how to create a system to support those workers, along with case studies covering the workplace.